dell-asm/dell-force10/docs/force10_firmwareupdate.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-   The following files capture the details of the sample init.pp and the supported files:
+   The following file contains the details of the sample init.pp and the supported files:

     - sample_firmwareupdate.pp